Latest Revision: May 22, 2025

 This pancocojams post provides information about and examples of the "I Don't Want To Go To Mexico" rhymes.
-That rhyme is often called "Shame" or "Shame, Shame, Shame".
+That rhyme has been widely called "Shame" or "Shame, Shame, Shame" among African American children since the 1980s.

 The content of the this post is presented for folkloric, historical, cultural, and recreational purposes.